FredHutch/FHBig/_posts/2018-03-06-How-To-Add-Blog-Posts.md

 ```
 > git clone git@github.com:FredHutch/FHBig.git
 ```
-3. ocate the `gh-pages` branch.
+3. locate the `gh-pages` branch.
 ```
 > git checkout gh-pages
 ```
 To check which banch you are working on, run `> git branch`
 4. Create a markdown file in the `_post` folder, as describe above.
 5. Preview the post locally.
-  Run `rake preview` and visit
+  Run `bundle exec jekyll build` and visit the designated port.
-  localhost:4444 in your browser.
-Because the page root is different when you run the page on GitHub and on local machine, `Rakefile` and `_config.dev.yml` are created find the right page root.
 6. Stage and commit the post.
 ```
 > git add file_name.md